yongchuc/Remarkable/Contributing.md

 The [issue tracker](https://github.com/chrisyongchu/Remarkable/issues) is the preferred method for reporting bugs, feature requests and submitting pull requests.
 Please respect the following restrictions:

+* **Be nice**.
+We're all part of the same community, so be friendly, be welcoming, and generally be a nice person.
+We reserve the right to delete comments which violate this rule.
 * Please **do not** use the issue tracker for support requests.
 * Please **do not** troll issues.
-* Please **do not** post comments that do not pertain to Remarkable.
-We reserve the right to delete comments which violate this rule.

 ## Reporting bugs